HenrYxZ/sombra/README.md

 # simple-raytracer

 Simple Raytracer written in pure Python.
-It's main purpose is to help understand how raytracing works.
+It's main purpose is to help understand how raytracing works with a clean code.
 If you are looking for an efficient raytracer you should probably use something like C++.
-The equations used are from the Image Synthesis class at Texas A&M University taught by professor Ergun Akleman
+The equations used are from the Image Synthesis class at Texas A&M University taught by professor Ergun Akleman.

 It creates a raytraced image of a scene with simple objects like spheres and planes.
-It's using a resolution of 200x200px by default and random jitter anti-aliasing.
+It's using a resolution of 280x192px by default and random jitter anti-aliasing with 4 samples per axis.

 ![output image](output.jpg)